What is CAC and why is it key for a dealership?

 CAC: €4,500 / 15 = €300 per customer

-Tip: Use a CRM to record the source of each customer.
+Tip: Use a CRM to record where each customer came from.
 The better you attribute the sale to the channel, the more accurate your CAC will be.

 What is marketing ROI and how is it interpreted?

 The ROI (Return on Investment) is the return you get for every euro invested in marketing.
-It is one of the most important indicators to know if your campaigns are profitable.
+It is one of the most important indicators for knowing whether your campaigns are profitable.

 Why is it vital?
-Because it’s not just about selling, but about making money with those sales.
-A positive ROI indicates that marketing is working; a negative one means you are losing money.
+Because it is not just about selling, but about making money from those sales.
+A positive ROI indicates that marketing is working; a negative one, that you are losing money.

-Caution: A low ROI is not always bad if you are gaining volume, but it should be compensated at a global level.
+Note: A low ROI is not always bad if you are gaining volume, but it should be balanced at an overall level.

 ROI = [(Revenue generated - Marketing investment) / Marketing investment] x 100